SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 ---
 description: >-
-  SysKit Point templates help you define which types of workspaces your end-users can request and create.
+  Syskit Point templates help you define which types of workspaces your end-users can request and create.
 Each template contains properties and rules that guide the creation process and ensure all works
 ---